 Credit for excess taxes.
-If you had more than one employer in 2015 and more than \$7,347 in social security and/or Tier 1 railroad retirement (RRTA) taxes were withheld, you may be able to claim a credit for the excess against your federal income tax.
+If you had more than one employer in 2016 and more than \$7,347 in social security and/or Tier 1 railroad retirement (RRTA) taxes were withheld, you may be able to claim a credit for the excess against your federal income tax.
 If you had more than one railroad employer and more than \$4,321.80 in Tier 2 RRTA tax was withheld, you also may be able to claim a credit.
 See your Form 1040 or Form 1040A instructions and Pub.
 505, Tax Withholding and Estimated Tax.

+(Also see Instructions for Employee on the back of Copy C.)

-Instructions for Employee
+Instructions for Employee (Also see Notice to Employee, on the back of Copy B.)

-Box 1.
-Enter this amount on the wages line of your tax return.

-Box 2.
-Enter this amount on the federal income tax withheld line of your tax return.
+- Box 1.
+Enter this amount on the wages line of your tax return. - Box 2.
+Enter this amount on the federal income tax withheld line of your tax return. - Box 5.

-Box 5.
 You may be required to report this amount on Form 8959, Additional Medicare Tax.
-See the Form 1040 instructions to determine if you are required to complete Form 8959.

-Box 6.
-This amount includes the 1.45% Medicare Tax withheld on all Medicare wages and tips shown in Box 5, as well as the 0.9% Additional Medicare Tax on any of those Medicare wages and tips above \$200,000.
+See the Form 1040 instructions to determine if you are required to complete Form 8959. - Box 6.
+This amount includes the 1.45% Medicare Tax withheld on all Medicare wages and tips shown in box 5, as well as the 0.9% Additional Medicare Tax on any of those Medicare wages and tips above \$200,000. - Box 8.

-Box 8.
 This amount is not included in boxes 1, 3, 5, or 7.
 For information on how to report tips on your tax return, see your Form 1040 instructions.